derektypist/markdown-previewer/README.md

 ## Testing

 Ensure all user stories have been met.
+If some or all have failed, go back and edit the code until all user stories have been met.

 ## Deployment